medaqueno/boilerwork/Readme.md

 -   Middleware for HTTP Ports
 -   Adapter to RabbitMQ: Pub/Sub, Queues (Should be revised)
 -   Adapter to Kafka: Pub/Sub, Topics
--   Scheduler to subscribe using a provider to messaging.
 -   Examples: Commands, Queries, persist In Memory, tests.

 ## Basic Request Lifecycle